Ozark County, Missouri: Public libraries

+The county has a library in Gainesville, the Ozark County Library.
+It's completely run by volunteers, and open 5 days a week.

 Politics

 Local

 The Republican Party predominantly controls politics at the local level in Ozark County.
-Republicans hold all but one of the elected positions in the county.
+Republicans hold all of the elected positions in the county.

 State

 All of Ozark County is a part of Missouri's 155th District in the Missouri House of Representatives and is represented by Travis Smith (R-Dora).